Royal Enfield Himalayan Updates and News

 Mr. Siddharth Lal, MD and CEO of Eicher Motors Ltd said, at the launch event of the Royal Enfield Himalayan, Royal Enfield Himalayan is the best bike ever for 60 years of Royal Enfield.
 That’s why this Adventure Tourer bike is special.
 Let’s know.
 Have a look on the know Royal Enfield Himalayan review 2019.

-Royal Enfield Himalayan Design and Looks
+Royal Enfield Himalayan ABS Design and Looks: What’ Changed

 Talking about Himalayan’s design, it looks a bit outdated, but the company has kept it still.
 Round headlight, long windscreen, round mirrors can attract anyone’s attention.
 The distance between the fuel tank and the seat is sufficient.
 The Himalayan is designed for a special place, if it is considered, then in that sense it is a great bike.

 Royal Enfield Himalayan is specially designed with the attention of the adventure lovers.
 Its look is also given on the same pattern.
 It will prove to be a good bike for people fond of biking on racing or hill slopes.
 The long handlebar with the 21 inch front wheel and 17-inch rear veal makes the Himalayan look attractive.
-Its most remarkable thing is that with its coming into the Indian automotive sector, a new bike segment has been added to an ‘adventure tourer’ in two-wheeler segments.
+Its most remarkable thing is that its coming into the Indian automotive sector, a new bike segment has been added to an ‘adventure tourer’ in two-wheeler segments.

-Royal Enfield Himalayan Engine and Power
+Royal Enfield Himalayan ABS: Engine and Power

 Royal Enfield Himalayan Features and Equipment

-Royal Enfield Himalayan Braking Power
+Royal Enfield Himalayan ABS Braking System

 Royal Enfield Himalayan Comfortablity